MYCE Price Tops $0.0004 on Top Exchanges (MYCE)

-MYCE (MYCE) traded up 1.7% against the US dollar during the 1 day period ending at 23:00 PM ET on September 7th.
-MYCE has a market capitalization of $323,308.20 and approximately $52,041.00 worth of MYCE was traded on exchanges in the last day.
-Over the last week, MYCE has traded 20.2% lower against the US dollar.
-One MYCE coin can currently be purchased for about $0.0004 or 0.00000002 BTC on popular exchanges.
+MYCE (MYCE) traded 6.4% lower against the dollar during the 1-day period ending at 14:00 PM ET on September 11th.
+One MYCE coin can currently be bought for approximately $0.0004 or 0.00000002 BTC on cryptocurrency exchanges.
+MYCE has a total market cap of $310,304.26 and approximately $49,984.00 worth of MYCE was traded on exchanges in the last 24 hours.
+Over the last seven days, MYCE has traded down 8.5% against the dollar.

 - Buxcoin (BUX) traded 36.7% higher against the dollar and now trades at $0.0015 or 0.00000007 BTC.